adopted girl

 How I Was Adopted

 This highly recommended book opens with tips for parents on talking to their children about adoption.
-Then the story begins with a little girl openly and happily sharing her unique adoption story.
-From birth to adoption, Sam covers all the details in a matter-of-fact, non-sentimental manner, which leaves room for readers to form their own emotions around the experience.
-At the end, children are invited to talk about how their adoption came to be.
+Then the story begins with a little girl openly and happily sharing her unique story.
+Sam covers all the details in a matter-of-fact, non-sentimental manner, which leaves room for readers to form their own emotions around the experience.
+At the end, children are invited to talk about their own experience.

 And That's Why She's My Mama